Yuli Gurriel: Cuban National Series

-Japan
+Yokohama DeNA BayStars

 On May 11, 2014, Gurriel signed a one-year contract with the Yokohama DeNA BayStars.
 He joined the team at midseason, and batted .305 with 11 home runs and 30 RBIs in 62 games.

 Defection from Cuba

-In February 2016, Gurriel and his then-22 year-old brother, Lourdes Jr., defected after competing in the Caribbean Series in the Dominican Republic, and relocated to Haiti to establish residency.
-It was in Haiti in June 2016 that Gurriel met future Houston Astros teammate—also Cuban—Yordan Álvarez.
+In February 2016, Gurriel and his then-22-year-old brother, Lourdes Jr., defected after competing in the Caribbean Series in the Dominican Republic and relocated to Haiti to establish residency.
+In Haiti in June 2016, Gurriel met future Houston Astros teammate Yordan Alvarez, who is also Cuban.
 In June, Major League Baseball declared Gurriel eligible to be signed by a major league team as a free agent.

-Lourdes Jr. signed with the Toronto Blue Jays on November 12, 2016.

-Nearly ten years prior, ESPN.com had erroneously reported that Gurriel and another Cuban national player, Eduardo Paret, had defected from Cuba and into Colombia.
-Gurriel refuted this claim on August 1, 2006, stating that he returned to his home in Cuba immediately after the conclusion of the tournament in which the Cuban national team had been playing.
+Nearly 10 years prior, ESPN.com had erroneously reported that Gurriel and another Cuban national player, Eduardo Paret, had defected from Cuba and into Colombia.
+Gurriel refuted this claim on August 1, 2006, stating that he returned to his home in Cuba immediately after the tournament in which the Cuban national team had been playing.

+"Cuban players have been systematically overhyped, but had Yulieski Gurriel defected at 21 rather than 31, he probably ends up in the Hall of Fame," said Joe Kehoskie, a former agent who followed Cuban baseball closely, in August 2016.

+Gurriel's brother, Lourdes Jr., signed with the Toronto Blue Jays on November 12, 2016.

 Houston Astros

 Minor leagues and Major League debut (2016)

 On July 16, 2016, Gurriel signed a five-year, $47.5 million contract with the Houston Astros.
-He played a total of 15 games in the Astros' minor league system that year.
+He played in 15 games in the Astros' minor league system that year.
 He made his American debut in July with the Gulf Coast Astros of the Rookie-level Gulf Coast League, playing in two games.
 He was then promoted to the Lancaster JetHawks of the Class A-Advanced California League.
-After playing in four games for Lancaster, the Astros promoted Gurriel to the Corpus Christi Hooks of the Class AA Texas League.
-He batted 2-for-17 (.118) in five games for Corpus Christi, and was promoted to the Fresno Grizzlies of the Class AAA Pacific Coast League.
+After playing in four games for Lancaster, the Astros promoted Gurriel to the Corpus Christi Hooks of the Double-A Texas League.
+He batted 2-for-17 (.118) in five games for Corpus Christi, and was promoted to the Fresno Grizzlies of the Triple-A Pacific Coast League.
 He was recalled from Fresno to the major league roster on August 21.
 In his first 19 games with the Astros, he batted .344 with three home runs and eight runs batted in, playing mostly first and third base defensively.